-Cats of all breeds and ages can get extremely upset to a point when they start acting out.
-Aggressive or stressed out behavior is bound to occur and as a pet parent you’re the one who must help the kitty calm down.
-And this is where the hard part comes kicking in.
+Cats of all breeds and ages can get extremely upset.
+Aggressive or stressed-out behavior is bound to occur, and as a pet parent you’re the one who must help the kitty calm down.

-Calming down a feline creature isn’t easy, especially if it’s being aggressive.
-Nevertheless, it’s not exactly the mission impossible.
+Calming a feline creature isn’t easy, especially if it’s being aggressive.
+Nevertheless, it’s not mission impossible.
 There are several ways to approach the kitty without the need of relaxants and sedatives such as Feliway sprays.

 Even though cats don’t see the world the way we do, they still perceive it similarly.
-When it comes to certain surroundings, cats can feel just as relaxed, anxious, scared or angry as us, human beings.
+When it comes to certain surroundings, cats can feel just as relaxed, anxious, scared, or angry as human beings.

 Try to improve the kitty’s surroundings.
-Set up a comfortable cat bed, make sure the room is quiet, safe and has a pleasant temperature.
-Get rid of anything that might be upsetting your pet.
-This includes children, unknown strangers, other pets and so forth.
-Cats can easily get upset from new furniture pieces or loud appliances.
+Set up a comfortable cat bed and make sure the room is quiet, safe, and has a pleasant temperature.
+Remove anything that might be upsetting your pet.
+This includes children, unknown strangers, other pets, and so forth.
+Cats can easily be upset by new furniture pieces or loud appliances.

 Make sure your furry pal has safety and comfort in its room.
 If you’ve recently moved into a new home, give the cat some time to adjust to its new surroundings.

 When approaching your beloved furball, remember not to make any sudden movements or to block its possible escape routes.
 Be cautious and keep your cat’s safety in mind, as well as your own.
-Bites, scratches and other attempts for attack might occur.
+Bites, scratches, and other attempts at attack might occur.

 Speak to your furball is a soft and soothing tone.
 Talk to your kitty in order to calm it down before trying to engage in any physical contact with it.